cs100/template-lab-02-git-flow/README.md

 git revert HEAD
 ```

 This will create a new commit that is left off at the last commit.
-To revert to 2 or more commits down the chain, replace `HEAD` with the commit reference.
+To revert to 2 or more commits down the chain, replace `HEAD` with the commit reference (the long string of characters that identify each commit).

-## Code Reviews

-## Tagging

-## Issue Tracking